rahulg603/mtSwirl/README.md

 **v2 release:** As of 4/25 we have released v2 of the mtSwirl pipeline.
 This version has several major updates:

 - a parallelized version of mtSwirl_Multi has been developed, boosting compute speed on DNANexus
+- a scheduler for submitting jobs on UKB was built to improve submission automation
 - the merging pipeline has been significantly refactored

 ## Generate multi-sample MatrixTables and perform QC